Pussy Riot: Songs and videos

-Pussy Riot released seven songs and five videos.
+From 2011 - 2012, Pussy Riot released seven songs and five videos.
 An Associated Press reporter described them as "badly recorded, based on simple riffs and scream-like singing" and stated that critics had dismissed them as "amateur, provocative and obscene".
 The A.V.
 Club described them as an "excellent band" with "fuzzed-out guitars and classic Riot Grrrl chants".
 In an opinion piece for The New York Times, Pitchfork Media reviewer Michael Idov wrote, "judging [Pussy Riot] on artistic merit would be like chiding the Yippies because Pigasus the Immortal, the pig they ran for president in 1968, was not a viable candidate."

-Pussy Riot have not released any conventional albums.
-However, their songs are freely available for download on a number of Internet sites, collected together under the title Ubey seksista ("Kill the sexist").
+Pussy Riot have never released their early songs as an album, however, their songs are freely available for download on a number of Internet sites, collected together under the bootleg titles Ubey seksista ("Kill the sexist") or In Riot We Trust.

 On January 31, 2018, Pussy Riot announced their first North American tour.

-The music video My Sex by Brooke Candy feat.
-Mykki Blanco, MNDR & Pussy Riot was nominated for Best Animation at the Berlin Music Video Awards 2019.
+The music video My Sex by Brooke Candy featuring Mykki Blanco, MNDR & Pussy Riot was nominated for Best Animation at the Berlin Music Video Awards 2019.

 In 2021, Pussy Riot's music video for Panic Attack received a nomination at the Berlin Music Video Awards for Best Experimental.
 The director behind this music video is Asad J. Malik.

 On 5 August 2022, Pussy Riot's Matriarchy Now mixtape, was released.

+In 2026, they announced their first album titled CYKA, with a release date of June 12, 2026.